Teradata/r-driver/README.md

 `teradatasql::Timestamp(` *CharacterVector* `)`

 Creates and returns a `Timestamp` value subclass of `POSIXlt`.
-The *CharacterVector* must contain string values in the Teradata Database `TIMESTAMP` format.
+The *CharacterVector* must contain string values in the database `TIMESTAMP` format.

 * `YYYY-MM-DD HH:MM:SS`
 * `YYYY-MM-DD HH:MM:SS.SSSSSS` Optional 1 to 6 digits of fractional seconds